 Lankford, Inhofe Join Bill to Provide Certainty For Permit Program for Oklahoma Infrastructure

-WASHINGTON, DC – Senators James Lankford (R-OK) and Jim Inhofe (R-OK) joined Senator John Cornyn (R-TX) to introduce a bill to allow critical infrastructure project proponents to continue relying on the nationwide permit (NWP) program in light of recent court decisions.
-Along with Inhofe and Lankford, cosponsors on the bill include Senators Ted Cruz (R-TX), John Barrasso (R-WY), Shelley Moore Capito (R-WV), Kevin Cramer (R-ND), John Hoeven (R-ND), Steve Daines (R-MT), Thom Tillis (R-NC), and Lisa Murkowski (R-AK).
+WASHINGTON, DC – Senators James Lankford (R-OK) and Jim Inhofe (R-OK) today joined Senator John Cornyn (R-TX) this week in introducing a bill to allow critical infrastructure project proponents to continue relying on the nationwide permit (NWP) program in light of recent court decisions.
+Along with Inhofe and Lankford, cosponsors on the bill include Senators Ted Cruz (R-TX), John Barrasso (R-WY), Shelley Moore Capito (R-WV), Kevin Cramer (R-ND), John Hoeven (R-ND), Steve Daines (R-MT), Thom Tillis (R-NC) and Lisa Murkowski (R-AK).

 “Oklahoma families depend on the development of critical infrastructure to keep our economy moving forward,” said Lankford.
 “Too frequently, the regulatory process is used as a tool to stop development rather than to ensure projects are done in an environmentally responsible manner.
 The American people are the ones who suffer when responsible infrastructure projects are delayed or denied.
 I’m proud to cosponsor Senator Cornyn’s legislation, which will provide predictability for projects covered by the Army Corps of Engineers’ nationwide permit program while any legal challenges to this critical program are resolved.
 Infrastructure projects are simply too important for us to ignore the legal uncertainty and endless red tape.”